diequies/100daysofdata/README.md

 ---

+### **Day 31 to 40 of #100DaysOfData Challenge**

+Unfortunatelly the holidays had come to its end, and now I am back to work.
+During this days I kept focusing on **Omdena**'s project and also had some time to progress in the course.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+During these days we have had a lot of progress on data generation task.
+We have finalized the initial data sets generation, a total of 17 tables, and now we are moving to the next step.
+As a deliverable we have to create a synthetic database in MySQL, we have started to created the hosting (in AWS) and its structure.
+And now and for the next days we have to modify the code to populate the MySQL database instead of just output a CSV.
+I will take this opportunity to practice database creation and maintenance in MySQL.
+2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+During these 9 days I have completed the next modules:
+   - Data cleaning adn feature enginering: The course goes over some of the most common techniques to deal with missing values, with outliers, normalize the values, etc.
+   - Cross validation: In this module, the course introduces cross validation techniques using scikit learn.
+Even though it doesn't go through to the most up to date and best cross validation methods, it is more than enough to fully understand the purpose and the technique.

+---

 ### **Day 30 of #100DaysOfData Challenge**

 As I am still on holidays, my time for data science is reserved to **Omdena**'s project.
 If I can I will try to progress in other areas as well.